 Dermal fillers restore lost facial volume, redefine contours, and soften deep folds without surgery or downtime.

-HA fillers (Juvederm, Restylane, RHA) deliver immediate results and are fully reversible; biostimulators (Sculptra, Radiesse) build collagen gradually for longer-lasting improvements.
+Restylane HA fillers deliver immediate results and are fully reversible with hyaluronidase; Sculptra builds new collagen gradually for longer-lasting structural improvements.

-Results last 6 months for lips, 12 to 18 months for cheeks and jawline, and 24 months or more for biostimulatory treatments.
+Results last 6 months for lips, 12 to 18 months for cheeks and jawline, and 24 months or more for Sculptra biostimulatory treatment.

 Every treatment at Grey Aesthetics starts with clinical photography and facial mapping, never a one-size-fits-all injection plan.